Toyota Corolla (E90): Europe

 The European model Corolla featured either a four-door sedan and a three- or five-door hatchback, and the regular wagon basically has the front end of the Japan-spec Corolla FX, except for the all white clearance lights and the "TOYOTA" or the ellipse emblem instead of the "FX" or "GT" of the Japanese models.
 It has the standard side marker lights and the tail light with the integrated rear fog lamp (except for the wagon, which has the rear fog lamp on the tailgate.)
 European market Corollas also have headlight washers on the XL and the XLi models.
 The five-door liftback used the Japanese market Sprinter Cielo body in its entirety, although in Europe it was available with the little 1.3 litre engine as well.
 From August 1989 there was also a fuel-injected and catalyzed version of the 1.3-litre engine available to some European markets.
 Power outputs were increased across the range at this time, part of a light mid-life makeover.
+A fuel injected version of the narrow-angle 1.6-litre engine was also added mid-life, only available with a catalytic converter and offering 15 horsepower more than the earlier, carburetted version.
 The second generation Sprinter Carib was also sold as a Corolla in Europe, where it replaced the Tercel Wagon.
 This little four-wheel drive station wagon received the "Touring" suffix in most European markets.

 The hatchback, representing the most popular and most closely contested market segment in Europe, suffered from being somewhat of a design afterthought since sedans have always been the mainstay of the Corolla lineup in the home market.
-As opposed to its European competitors, where hatchbacks received a tacked-on trunk to become sedans (the Orion, the Volkswagen Jetta, or the Opel Kadett sedan/Vauxhall Belmont), Toyota started with the sedan and derived the hatchback from it.
+As opposed to its European competitors, where hatchbacks received a tacked-on trunk to become sedans (the Ford Orion, the Volkswagen Jetta, or the Opel Kadett sedan/Vauxhall Belmont), Toyota started with the sedan and derived the hatchback from it.
 As a result, the design was a bit truncated and trunk space was minimal at 281 L. This was only a fraction more than the much smaller Citroën AX, and considerably less than for competitors such as the Kadett and Fiat Tipo (390 and 345 L).

 The diesel version saw substantial sales in countries such as Belgium and Netherlands, where the tax structure favored diesels but where there were also no laws hindering the sales of Japanese cars.
 In Europe it was only sold with the comparatively spartan XL equipment level.
 The diesel, while quite slow and with heavy steering, was competitive with similar European cars of the period.
 The power of the diesel increased by three horseower in the late summer of 1989.